thewhitetulip/commands/README.md

 #Goals

-The Goal is to implement all the commands present in Sublimetext.
+The goal for release 1.0 is to implement all Sublime Text commands.

 ##Brief overview of Commands